 This version is a copycat of Boston Market’s famed meatloaf.
 It’s got a nice thick ribbon of a barbequey-ketchup running down the middle.
 It’s sliced into eight portions halfway through cooking, allowing for that sauce to penetrate each slice.
 It also helps to make sure that the loaf cooks uniformly.
 Of course the end pieces are always my favorite!
 Those usually get eaten first, and the rest saved for leftovers.

 Boston Market Meatloaf (Copycat Recipe)

-Combine tomato sauce, BBQ sauce and sugar in a small saucepan over medium heat.
-Heat until bubbling and then remove from heat.
+Combine tomato sauce, barbecue sauce and sugar in a small saucepan over medium heat.
+Heat until bubbling, stirring constantly, and remove from heat.

-Add all but 2 tablespoons of this mixture to the meat in a large mixing bowl.
-Add the remaining ingredients - flour, salt, onion powder and ground pepper. and mix until well combined.
+Add all but 2 Tablespoons of this mixture to the ground beef in a large mixing bowl, along with the flour, salt, onion powder, garlic powder and ground pepper.
+Mix until well combined.

-Using a knife, slice the meatloaf all the way through into 8 slices while it is still in the pan.
-Pour the remaining 2 Tablespoons of sauce over the top of the meatloaf, in a stream down the center.
+While still in the pan, slice the meatloaf into 8 slices.
+Pour remaining 2 Tablespoons sauce over the top of the meatloaf, in a stream down the center.

 Adapted from a recipe by Todd Wilbur and his book Even More Top Secret Recipes.